 Nitric oxide can lower or prevent high blood pressure and can lower levels of insulin resistance.
 Exposing the skin to 30 minutes of summer sunlight caused nitric oxide levels to go up and high blood pressure and insulin resistance to go down.
 Insulin resistance can turn into a number of harmful conditions, most notably diabetes.

 You not only want to focus on getting Vitamin D, but getting enough sunlight as it offers nitric acid, something Vitamin D supplements do not.
 Just make sure to wear sunscreen so your skin doesn’t age while you’re soaking up the health benefits throughout your lifespan.

 Improves overall physical health

 Depending on the activity, time in nature can actually help strengthen muscles or decrease the likelihood of physical aches and pains.
 While it might be obvious an outdoor workout or yoga session would do this, there’s more nature activities which offer this benefit.
 And some activities are suitable for those who cannot physically participate in a high intensity workout.

 One of the most beneficial nature activities?
 Gardening.
-A 2020 study discovered community gardening programs provide physical health benefits including increased strength for elderly participants.
-In fact, gardening can be an excellent physical activity for the elderly because it provides health benefits similar to exercise without the strain and injury potential of some physical exercise, such as running.
+A 2020 study discovered community gardening programs provide physical health benefits including increased strength and decreased obesity for elderly participants.
+In fact, gardening can be an excellent physical activity for the elderly because it promotes healthy aging and provides health benefits similar to exercise without the strain and injury potential of some physical exercise, such as running.

 Many factors increase how long you live and nature is an important one.
-Whether you’re looking to prevent your chances of getting a certain disease or to improve your physical or mental health, nature can play an important role in your life.
+Whether you’re looking to prevent your chances age-related diseases and cardiovascular diseases, manage chronic diseases, or improve your physical or mental health, nature can play an important role in your life.